 DO ADVENTIST SCHOOLS PROVIDE AS COMPLETE AN EDUCATION AS PUBLIC OR OTHER PRIVATE SCHOOLS?

-Yes, and we think you'll find, as the Cognitive Genesis study found (see below), that on average Adventist schools are better places to learn than any other.
+Yes!
+The Cognitive Genesis study found that, on average, Adventist schools are better places to learn than any other.

 This study was designed to determine how well students did in the Adventist school system and how their academic achievement compared to the achievement of students in other school systems.
 In addition, the study used ability (or aptitude) tests to assess how well students could think and reason in such areas as verbal skills, comprehension and problem solving.

 DOES MY FAMILY HAVE TO BE ADVENTIST FOR MY CHILD TO ATTEND AN ADVENTIST SCHOOL?